Cre4T3Tiv3/server-script-sanctuary/README.md

 ### [disk_usage_alert.sh](./bash-scripts/disk_usage_alert.sh)

-Designed to automate monitoring disk usage and send an alert if the usage exceeds a specified threshold (e.g., 90%).
+Designed to automate monitoring of the disk usage and to send an alert if the usage exceeds a specified threshold (e.g., 90%).
 Dive into the [documentation](./documentation/disk_usage_alert.sh.md) for a comprehensive overview.

 ## 🖥️ PowerShell Scripts

 ### [disk_usage_alert.ps1](./powershell-scripts/disk_usage_alert.ps1)

-Designed to automate monitoring the root directory's disk usage and send an alert if it exceeds 90%.
+Designed to automate monitoring of the root directory's disk usage and to send an alert if the usage exceeds a specified threshold (e.g., 90%).
 Dive into the [documentation](./documentation/disk_usage_alert.ps1.md) for a comprehensive overview.

 ## 🚀 Upcoming Features